vbthakkar9/NetworkLatency/README.md

 Give permission on folder

-create folder `/home/java/temp` where our `pcap` files will be generated.
+Create folder `/home/java/temp` where our `pcap` files will be generated.

-give permission on folder
+Give permission on folder

 ## Run Client Program